Improwised/kb.repairrabbit.github.io/content/store-closed/how-to-manage-holidays.md

 Go to "master management"
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_add_holiday/go_to_master_management.png)

-Go to “Store holiday”
+Go to “Store Holiday”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_add_holiday/select_store_holidays.png)

 Click  “New”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_add_holiday/click_new.png)

-Fill in all the necessary details & click “Add”
+Fill in all the necessary details and click “Add”
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_add_holiday/fill_the_required_details_click_add.png)

-On click “Add”, all the holidays will be added.
+On clicking “Add”, holiday will be added.
 ![How to manage holidays?](/images/store_closed/how_can_manage_holidays/process_to_add_holiday/system_will_show_the_updates.png)